therealsphinx/support.balsamiq.com/content/misc/flash.md

 Stay tuned to our [blog](http://blogs.balsamiq.com/product/).
 As soon as we have more news to share, we will announce it there!

-## What Is the Status of the Flash Player Support in Browser?
+## What Is the Status of Flash Player Support in Browser?

 Currently (April 2017), all major browsers still support it but they no longer execute Flash Player content by default.